Valeria Ventura

 I am a Bay Area native and earned my Master’s degree from the University of San Francisco.
-I have been in clinical practice for six years, providing compassionate, evidence-based care to support clients in navigating life’s challenges and achieving meaningful growth.
-I believe that every individual has the inner resources to work through life’s difficulties, embrace change, and cultivate a more fulfilling and balanced life.
-I provide a supportive, judgment-free space where clients can explore their thoughts and emotions, develop self-awareness, and work toward their personal and relational goals.
+I have over six years of clinical experience providing compassionate, evidence-based care to help clients navigate life’s challenges and achieve meaningful personal growth.
+I believe that every individual has the inner resources to work through difficulties, embrace change, and cultivate a more fulfilling, balanced life.
+In therapy, I provide a supportive, judgment-free space where clients can explore their thoughts and emotions, develop self-awareness, and work toward their personal and relational goals.
 My approach is collaborative and tailored to each client’s needs, with a focus on reducing stress, fostering resilience, and strengthening relationships.
-I am deeply committed to guiding clients through the therapeutic process, empowering them to heal, learn, and transform their lives.
+I am committed to guiding clients through the therapeutic process and empowering them to heal, learn, and create lasting, positive change in their lives.

 In our first session together, here's what you can expect